BIRTHING SOMETHING HOLY

 Jesus said, “He who believes in me, from his innermost being shall flow rivers of living water.”
 The word for innermost being in the original language is ‘womb’.
 Through every child, God wants to birth something for the kingdom.
+Something holy is to proceed from their spiritual womb.
 What is it?
 The only way to know is to be intimate with Him.
 There is something about the redemption of our story that is unique.
-Out of our individual brokenness, and out of the way He speaks His healing Word to those desolate places, emerges our calling.
+Out of our individual brokenness, and out of the way He speaks His healing Word to those desolate places, will emerge our calling.
 When He reveals it to each of us, it fits like a glove.
-Praise and worship and unspeakable joy are the result; our versions of the Magnificat.
+Praise, worship, and unspeakable joy are the result.
+These are our versions of the Magnificat.

 To discover my purpose, I must be intimate.
 To know how to walk in it, I must be intimate.
 To transcend the challenges that come with a calling, I must be intimate.
 Any kingdom work done without intimacy is powerless.

 Be large over my life.
 I am your handmaiden.
 Amen

 For more from Christine Wyrtzen and Jaime Wyrtzen Lauze, please visit www.daughtersofpromise.org

 Originally published Thursday, 01 December 2022.